-Best screen protectors for Fitbit Charge 3 and 4
+Protect your Fitbit Charge 3 or 4 screen with these great protectors

 - Clear as can be: IQ Shield LiQuid Shield 6-pack

-- Antishock protection: Ace Armor Shield Waterproof Screen Protector 8-pack
+Antishock protection: Ace Armor Shield (8 Pack)Staff Pick

+Unlike thin film screen protectors that adhere to the top of your Fitbit Charge screen, this model from Tensea wraps around the screen, giving it complete protection.
+This two-pack comes with a soft bumper that cushions the sides of your Fitbit from damage, one transparent screen protector, and one black screen cover.

-Tough enough for battle: ArmorSuit MilitaryShield 4-packStaff Pick
+Tough enough for battle: ArmorSuit MilitaryShield screen protector 6-pack

 ArmorSuit MilitaryShield lives up to its name.
 Made from the same film material used to protect military aircraft and space shuttles, ArmorSuit MilitaryShield keeps your Fitbit Charge's LCD looking as good as the day you bought it.
-The MilitaryShield is also self-healing so it eliminates minor scratches to the film over time.
-MilitaryShield is easy to apply, always remains bubble-free, and comes with a lifetime warranty.
+The MilitaryShield is also self-healing, eliminating minor scratches to the film over time.
+MilitaryShield is easy to apply, always remains bubble-free, and comes in a six-pack.

-Virtually invisible: SpectreShield Screen Protector 8-pack
+Virtually invisible: SpectreShield screen protector 8-pack

 SpectreShield screen protectors fit the Fitbit Charge 3 and 4 like a glove, providing an almost invisible layer of coverage while keeping your screen shiny and new-looking.
 These easy-to-apply screen protectors guard your Fitbit against scratches, dirt, and wear and tear, plus they're a breeze to install.